 When the government intervenes in the market for apartments and imposes control on rent, it will bring down the prices.
 Due to the drop in prices, the demand for apartments will grow.
 The imposition of a price ceiling will facilitate more people to afford an apartment who would not otherwise be able to pay the rent.
 It will also make some builders to indulge in black marketing.

 - Market Equilibrium – It is a market situation where the demand for the commodity is equivalent to its supply.

 - Equilibrium Price – It corresponds to the quantity between the market demand and the market supply of a good.

 - Equilibrium Quality – It corresponds to the equilibrium price in the marketplace.

-NCERT solutions for class 12 Economics chapter 5 provides a broad degree of illustrative examples; which helps the students to comprehend and learn quickly.
-The above mentioned is the illustrations for class 12 CBSE syllabus.
+NCERT Solutions for Class 12 Economics Chapter 5 provides a broad degree of illustrative examples; which helps the students to comprehend and learn quickly.
+The above mentioned are the illustrations for the Class 12 CBSE syllabus.
 For more solutions and study materials of NCERT solutions for Class 12 Economics, visit BYJU’S or download the app for more information and for the best learning experience.